nfeuer/SnakeServer/README.md

 After the initial update, the server just adds to the data on the sketch as the data comes rather than constantly overwriting the arrays.
 This way I was able to get instance for each user to run smoothly as well as having the turn command executed at almost the same time for each user.

+### How To Play

+Use the arrow keys to control the snake.
+When the key is pressed, the information is sent to the server and then broadcasted to all users.
+Commands are stored in a queue, so they are executed in the order they are recieved.
+This delay is intentional as every command is counted (except if in opposite direction of previous command).
+The colored squares (apple) players collect are in different locations for each user.
+If a user's apple is collected, the segment added to the body of the snake retains the color of the user who collected the apple.

 ## Thoughts
 What I found most interesting about this project was the visual representation of the other users playing the same game as you.
 Having the chat/message box makes the game feel more fluid and alive as it gives the feeling that you are playing together as a collective.